William (hippopotamus figurine): Egyptian faience

-Related to glass insofar as it attains a "vitreous" appearance, Egyptian faience was, according to David F. Grose, "a material made from powdered quartz covered with a true vitreous coating."
+Related to glass insofar as it attains a "vitreous" appearance, Egyptian faience was, according to David Grose, "a material made from powdered quartz covered with a true vitreous coating."
 Significantly more porous and malleable than glass proper, faience could be shaped by hand or cast in molds to create vessels or other objects.
 While similar raw materials are involved in the creation of both faience and glass (crushed quartz or sand mixed with lime and either natron or plant ash), faience ultimately lacks the rigid crystalline structure of modern glass.
 Significantly, both glass and faience were used, according to Paul T. Nicholson, to imitate semi-precious stones in less costly materials, and both were valued for their beauty and durability.
 Although not pottery on a strict definition, since it contains no clay, faience is often treated as pottery.

 This statuette demonstrates the importance of a variety of iconographic styles in Middle Kingdom era burial practices.
 As Nicholson writes, animal figures were common during this period and "hippopotamus figurines, usually decorated with aquatic plants, probably symbolized the revitalizing properties of the Nile".
 They may have held some kind of religious significance, as they were sometimes associated with one of the forms of Seth.
 As not all hippopotamus statues from this era were elaborately painted, William is a particularly important example; he has been "covered with a decoration in black line of lotus flowers, buds, and leaves" to signal his "natural surroundings among the lowlands of the Nile."
 As noted in the Metropolitan Museum's summary, the hippopotamus was one of the most threatening animals for ancient Egyptians and, in this case, three of William's legs probably were broken purposely to prevent him from harming the deceased in the afterlife (the museum restored these legs).

 Name

-In the early twentieth century, Captain H. M. Raleigh and his family owned a photograph of the hippopotamus, and began to refer to him as William.
-Raleigh published an article about the hippo for the magazine Punch on March 18, 1931, in which he wrote, "He is described on the back of the frame as "Hippopotamus with Lotus Flowers, Buds and Leaves, XII Dynasty (about 1950 BC), Series VII, Number i, Egyptian Faience;" but to us he is simply William."
+In the early 20th century, Captain H. M. Raleigh and his family owned a photograph of the hippopotamus, and began to refer to him as William.
+Raleigh published an article about the hippo for the satirical magazine Punch on 18 March 1931, in which he wrote, "He is described on the back of the frame as "Hippopotamus with Lotus Flowers, Buds and Leaves, XII Dynasty (about 1950 BC), Series VII, Number i, Egyptian Faience;" but to us he is simply William."
 The article was reprinted in the Metropolitan Museum of Art's Bulletin in June 1931, and the name stuck.
-In 1936 the Met released a book entitled, William and his Friends: A Group of Notable Creatures in the Metropolitan Museum of Art.
+In 1936, the Met released a book entitled, William and his Friends: A Group of Notable Creatures in the Metropolitan Museum of Art.
 Since then, William has continued to appear in some museum logos and merchandise for both children and adults.
 The Met first began selling cast reproductions of William in the 1950s, which today are manufactured by M. Hart Pottery.